iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 ```
 Here, `DECIMAL(3, 1)` data type means you can enter 3 digit before decimal point and after decimal point you will be able to enter 1 digit.
 For example, 234.5 is valid for this datatype but 45654.454 is not valid.

+*Timestamp Data Type*

+Suppose we want to add a new column which will automatically keep recode when new data is inserted.
+Look at this column definination:

+`change_at TIMESTAMP DEFAULT NOW()`

 # Logical Operators

 AND